vzucatti/zlab/README.md

 ### 1. Initial Setup and Configuration

 Use the `default-config` preset to configure the project.
-This command automatically sets the build directory to `../build` and enables C++20, Eigen support, and unit testing.
+This command automatically sets the build directory to `../build` and enables C++20, and unit testing.

 ```bash
 # Creates the build environment (e.g., Makefiles) in the 'build/' folder